Exams, Results & Extensions

 |Late submission of assessments/exams:||Assessments and exams will not be accepted after the due date.
 See Special Consideration policy.
 Please contact the relevant lecturer or directly regarding late assessment or exam mark.|

 Please note that official printed result notices will not be mailed out to students.
-If you require an official printed results notice, please visit the Student Centre located on Level 3, Jane Foss Russell Building, Monday to Friday, 9am and 5pm or Tel: 8627 8200 Email:
+If you require an official printed results notice, please visit our Student Administration website for contact details.

 - if a student is prevented from attending classes for prolonged periods because of serious illness, injury or misadventure, hence, has been unable to fulfil the minimum 70% class attendance requirement.
 The student may not be permitted to take assessments for that unit.
 Please refer to the relevant unit outline for specific completion requirements; and/or